 I was first introduced to kefir while living in Russia.
 My roommate, a German cook, was trying to make herself drink it every day “because the Russians say it’s good for you.”
 No reason why it’s good for you, it just is.
-(That’s how most of the nutritional/health reasoning seemed to go down in the Far East, but that’s a different story.)
 Come to find out, upon my entrance to the health-food realm, kefir actually is good for you!
-Thank you babushki. 😉
+Thank you, babushki.

-Though in Russia, and the majority of the world, kefir is made from fermented milk, it can also be made from water (yay for the lactose-intolerant!).
-Ever since I started focusing on healing my gut and cutting out all my known (and extensive) food intolerances, lactose being one, I’ve been enjoying the many benefits of water kefir.
-It’s very easy to make at home (see my how-to HERE), and you can flavor it however you like, resulting in an easy, healthy soda alternative.
+Russian kefir, and the majority of the world’s, is made from fermented milk.
+But thankfully for lactose-intolerant folks like myself, it can also be made from water and coconut milk.
+Ever since I started focusing on healing my gut through the GAPS Diet, I’ve been enjoying the many benefits of water kefir.
+It’s very easy to make at home and you can flavor it however you like, resulting in an easy, healthy soda alternative.

-Kefir is a delicious probiotic drink containing healthy bacteria and yeast that feed off the unhealthy bacteria and yeast in the digestive track, helping things balance out internally.
-It is made from fermenting sweetened milk or water with translucent little grains.
+Kefir is made from fermenting milk or sweetened water with translucent little grains.
+Whether it’s made from milk or water, kefir is a delicious probiotic drink containing healthy bacteria and yeast that feed off the unhealthy bacteria and yeast in the digestive track.
+Thus helping things balance out internally.

 After fermenting, water kefir is usually sweet and slightly bubbly.
 Though I like water kefir plain, my family prefers to drink it after a second ferment with added fruits and/or spices.
 Not only does doing this add flavor, it can also add nutritional benefits, depending on the fruits used during the second ferment.